tamwip/tamwip/README.md

 # About Me

-- 💽 Open-source advocate (*if you’re ever in pain, just remember i willingly switch from photoshop to gimp*)
+- 💽 Open-source advocate (*if you’re ever in pain, just remember i willingly switched from photoshop to gimp*)
 - 💻 Linux devotee. (*please see above*)
 - 🎨 “Art” creator (*most of the time i’m sketching product concepts or trying to reduce my vertex count in blender, but when i get the chance the odd stickman gets drawn*)
 - 🥾 🎮 Gaming enthusiast (*my steam backlog will take approximately 23.72 years to complete, got to start somewhere ey?*)